clonezer/xCoba/README.md

 # List all unused files from you xcode project

+### why xCoba?
+Because xCoba sounds like broom in spanish 'Escoba', then you got it, right?

 ### How to use:

 just run the python script wit the project as parameter: